ldmitch/ldmitch.dev/content/_index.md

 The only other deviation I have made from Dr. Huang's proposed guidelines is the suggested use of a single page over several.
-I use [Hugo](https://gohugo.io/) to build the site, which constructs web pages using "templates" that merge with content written in Markdown format.
+I use [Hugo](https://gohugo.io/) to build the site, which stitches together web pages using "templates" that merge with documents written in Markdown format.
 This allows me to write content more easily, in lieu of basic HTML pages.

-Should Hugo ever be discontinued in the future, the existing deployment would not be affected, "built to last".
+Should Hugo ever be discontinued in the future, the existing deployment would not be affected; the site is "built to last".
 If I wanted to make more changes to the site, it would be fairly trivial to recompile all of my templates into full HTML files for each page.
 Or I could just migrate my Markdown files to a new static site generator.
-I find this to be an adequately resilient setup, maintaining a practical writing experience while avoiding third-party dependencies as much as possible.
+I find this to be an adequately resilient setup, maintaining a practical writing experience while avoiding third-party dependencies in my workflow to a reasonable degree.